- The Scientific Director: Prof. Dr. Frans Ramaekers

 Fax: +31 (0)88 44 55 776

-His main areas of interest are directed towards translational research in Radiation Biology with a specific focus on tumor hypoxia, functional imaging (CT-PET) and lung cancer.
-He has a recent interest in the develoment of a “treatment decision support system” based on multiparametric databases containing clinical, imaging, biological and therapeutic information.
+His main areas of interest are directed towards translational research in Radiation Biology with a specific focus on tumour hypoxia, functional imaging (CT-PET), lung and head and neck cancer.
+More recently his interests have been directed towards the development of a “treatment decision support system” based on multiparametric databases containing clinical, imaging, biological and therapeutic information, and taking into account patient preferences (visit one of the websites he is managing: www.predictcancer.org).

 Prof. L.J.I.
 Zimmermann, MD, PhD